 The floodplain that makes up much of the national park floods seasonally.
 Although the primary park is fairly flat, the elevation does change from 980 feet (300 m) to 1,600 feet (500 m).
-The Chad depression was originally a lake, but now features 7% shrubland, 5% grassland with the majority accounted for by terrestrial landscape.
+The Chad depression was originally a lake but now features 7% shrubland, 5% grassland, with the majority accounted for by terrestrial landscape.

-Birdwatchers can keep their eyes open for hornbills, kestrel, heron, Arabian bustards, Nubian bustard, spotted eagle fish stork, and ostrich which are part of the 350 species of birds.
+Birdwatchers can keep their eyes open for hornbills, kestrel, heron, Arabian bustards, Nubian bustard, spotted eagle fish stork, and ostrich, which are part of the 350 species of birds.

-Trails of Waza National Park
+Waza National Park Trails

 This is a wildlife enriched national park that requires guided safari tours.
 There are no trails for hiking through the park.
-The only way to experience the park is with a professional guide and on a walking safari.
+The only way to experience the park on foot is with a professional guide and on a walking safari.

 - Lions, leopard and other predators